noahpaige/lsp-clocks-v2/docs/redis-file-sync-code-review.md

 ## **📝 Conclusion**

 The Redis file sync system is **exceptionally well-implemented** with a production-ready foundation.
-The variant management feature works correctly and provides excellent user experience. **Major improvements completed in Phase 1** include security hardening, complete utils reorganization, and constants extraction.
+The variant management feature works correctly and provides excellent user experience. **Major improvements completed in Phases 1 & 2A** include security hardening, complete utils reorganization, constants extraction, and opt-in TypeScript type safety.

 ### **Completed Achievements:**